-EngageNY.org EngageNY.org is developed and maintained by the New York State Education Department (NYSED) to support the implementation of key aspects of the New York State Board of Regents Reform Agenda.
-This is the official web site for current materials and resources related to the Regents Reform Agenda.
-The agenda includes the implementation of the New York State P-12 Common Core Learning Standards (CCLS), Teacher and Leader Effectiveness (TLE), and Data-Driven Instruction (DDI).
-EngageNY.org is dedicated to providing educators across New York State with real-time, professional learning tools and resources to support educators in reaching the State's vision for a college and career ready education for all students.
-Mathematics: Every student need and deserves a rich and rigorous mathematics curriculum that is focused on the development of concepts, the acquisition of basic and advanced skills and the integration of problem-solving experiences.
+Mathematics: Every student needs and deserves a rich and rigorous mathematics curriculum that is focused on the development of concepts, the acquisition of basic and advanced skills and the integration of problem-solving experiences.
 KHA encourages educators to provide challenging mathematics opportunities to foster the growth of intelligent, thoughtful, and mathematically literate members of society.
 At KHA we use an integrated approach to mathematics outlined in the program description below.

+Eureka Math is a math curriculum for grades pre-K through 12 that aims to help students develop a solid understanding of math concepts, procedural skills, and fluency.
+The curriculum was written by teachers and math experts to align with college- and career-ready standards that emphasize critical thinking, conceptual understanding, and deeper learning.
+Eureka Math is designed to make math more enjoyable to learn and teach by connecting math to the real world.

-- EngageNY.org EngageNY.org is developed and maintained by the New York State Education Department (NYSED) to support the implementation of key aspects of the New York State Board of Regents Reform Agenda.
-This is the official web site for current materials and resources related to the Regents Reform Agenda.
-The agenda includes the implementation of the New York State P-12 Common Core Learning Standards (CCLS), Teacher and Leader Effectiveness (TLE), and Data-Driven Instruction (DDI).
-EngageNY.org is dedicated to providing educators across New York State with real-time, professional learning tools and resources to support educators in reaching the State's vision for a college and career ready education for all students. - Science: A foundation in scientific literacy prepares students to be confident and capable lifelong learners who are equipped with the skills needed to access, understand, evaluate, and apply information in various contexts.
+Science: A foundation in scientific literacy prepares students to be confident and capable lifelong learners who are equipped with the skills needed to access, understand, evaluate, and apply information in various contexts.
 The science curriculum aligns with the NGSS, Next Generation Science Standards, and provides students a foundation for life-long problem solving and fact-based decision-making skills.
-Regardless of their academic standing, all students should have access to a rich and challenging science curriculum that will promote scientific literacy, while inspiring and supporting advanced study and science-related careers. - FOSS Web Next Generation Edition: FOSS (Full Option Science System) is a research-based science curriculum for grades K-8 developed at the Lawrence Hall of Science, University of California, Berkeley.
+Regardless of their academic standing, all students should have access to a rich and challenging science curriculum that will promote scientific literacy, while inspiring and supporting advanced study and science-related careers.
+Descriptions of the programs we use are below.

+FOSS Web Next Generation Edition: FOSS (Full Option Science System) is a research-based science curriculum for grades K-8 developed at the Lawrence Hall of Science, University of California, Berkeley.
 FOSS has evolved from a philosophy of teaching and learning that has guided the development of successful active-learning science curricula for more than 40 years.
+The FOSS Program bridges research and practice by providing tools and strategies to engage students and teachers in enduring experiences that lead to deeper understanding of the natural and designed worlds.

+Social Studies: Social Studies at KHA helps students understand the world in which they live and prepares them with the knowledge and skills to become informed, thoughtful, and active citizens in a culturally diverse democratic society and complex world.
+KHA creates conditions for every student to think critically and collaboratively, and act as a creative, self-motivated, culturally, and globally competent learner.
+The Rhode Island Social Studies Standards guide the lessons.

-The FOSS Program bridges research and practice by providing tools and strategies to engage students and teachers in enduring experiences that lead to deeper understanding of the natural and designed worlds. - Social Studies: Social Studies at KHA is taught with the primary focus being the development of language-based skills, like reading, writing, speaking, and listening.
-A rich and diverse set of historical and modern-day content that is enhanced by our literacy program drives our curriculum and provides students with multiple opportunities to think critically, express their views, and develop the skills necessary to participate in the modern world. - Physical Education: The goal of physical education at KHA is to verse students in the concepts associated with health and wellness and provide students with the tools to build and maintain a healthy lifestyle.
+Physical Education: The goal of physical education at KHA is to teach students the concepts associated with health and wellness and provide students with the tools to build and maintain a healthy lifestyle.
 Students learn about various exercise and sports techniques, health issues, cooperation, safe play, and self-care.
 Emphasis is also placed on teamwork and good sportsmanship.
 KHA's physical education program complies with all governing state laws and regulations.

 State Testing: RICAS is administered to all 3rd, 4th, and 5th grade students each spring.
 This test is an assessment of student aptitude in the areas of Language Arts (Reading and Writing) and Mathematics.
 The Next Generation Science Assessment is administered to 5th graders each spring.
 Students are expected to meet proficiency levels in all areas of the test.
-KHA's overall approach to its curriculum is designed to help students achieve at proficient levels on these assessments.
+KHA's overall approach to its curriculum is designed to help students achieve proficient levels on these assessments.